Matched savings for a home or for education

 You must meet certain requirements to participate in the IDA program.
 You must earn some income, but have limited earnings and net worth, and be willing to attend eight hours of financial training.

 New Hampshire's IDAs are supported by a grant from Assets for Independence (AFI), a program of the U.S. Department of Health and Human Services, which provides approximately 40% percent of the project funding.
-Support is also provided by the N.H.
-Community Development Finance Authority, the N.H.
-Housing Finance Authority, Citizens Bank, private foundations, N.H. businesses, and individual donors.
+Support is also provided by the New Hampshire Community Development Finance Authority, the N.H.
+Housing Finance Authority, and the federal Assets for Independence Program, private foundations, N.H. businesses, and individual donors.

 Learn more about how we can help you.